 I picked up my 13-pound turkey from Whole Foods.
 They had the best selection of minimally processed turkeys in my area.

-Safely Thaw Your Turkey Before Brining
+How to Safely Thaw Your Turkey Before Brining

 It takes approximately 1 day (24 hours) per 4 pounds to thaw in the refrigerator, so, for instance, if you have a 16 pound turkey, it will take 4 full days to thaw completely.
 Place it on a rimmed baking sheet before placing it in your fridge in case any juices escape the packaging while thawing.